Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.destroy()

 Notifies the SDK to uninitialize.
 The return value is a [Promise] which resolves when the SDK is uninitialized.
-The shutdown process includes stopping the auto flush, flushing all events, and finally uninitializing itself.
+The shutdown process includes stopping the auto flush, flushing all events, clearing all state, and finally uninitializing itself.

 ```javascript
 KidaptiveSdk.destroy().then(function() {